-2023/2024 The year ahead:

-The year ahead will be another huge year for the Yalukit Willam Nature Association.
+2023/2024 The year ahead: The year ahead will be another huge year for the Yalukit Willam Nature Association.
 We look forward to:

-- The completion of the Yalukit Willam Meeting/knowledge (Yulendji Djeembana) place - Working with our Patron N'arwee't Carolyn Briggs on Cultural priorities - Completion of A guide to the ecological restoration of the Yalukit Willam Nature Reserve from YWNA Naturalist Gio Fitzpatrick - Cultural and community celebratory event in March - Ongoing work to strengthen our relationship and partnership with Bayside Council - Participating in the creation of the wildflower meadow and ongoing development of the SPA and Plant Lab.
-Participating in the ecological framework for the Southern Wetlands. - Participation on the Committee of Management to maintain community voice for nature and supporting in the ongoing efforts to keep the aims of the Masterplan on track - Increase in our membership to support the growing range of activities - More grants to stregthen our understanding of the reserve such as fish (eel) surveys and development of educational materials and more. - Completing our oral history project
+- The completion of the Yalukit Willam Meeting/knowledge (Yulendji Djeembana) place - Working with our Patron N'arwee't Carolyn Briggs on Cultural priorities - Completion of A guide to the ecological restoration of the Yalukit Willam Nature Reserve from YWNA Naturalist Gio Fitzpatrick - Strenthening and developing the partnership with Bayside City Council.
+Regular meetings with Project Lead and Officers to ensure the local knowledge/ our activities and expertise are atuned to the habitat creation and ecologic functions we are all aiming for in the Master Plan. - Cultural and community celebratory event in November 23 and March.
+24. - Ongoing work to strengthen our relationship and partnership with Bayside Council - Participating in the creation of the wildflower meadow and ongoing development of the SPA and Plant Lab.
+Participating in the ecological framework for the Southern Wetlands. - Participation on the Committee of Management to maintain community voice for nature and supporting in the ongoing efforts to keep the aims of the Masterplan on track - Increase in our membership to support the growing range of YWNA activities and support needs of increased seasonal work (ie- seed collecting) - Apllying for grants to strengthen and illuminate our understanding of the reserve such as fish (eel) surveys and development of educational materials and more. - Completing our oral history project (Palais Grant) - Strengthening our Sub Committees (setting a meeting agenda for the year)

-- Strengthening our Sub Committees - Reinvigorating survey methodologies to reflect the changing shape of the reserve-and improving pour data management - Improved communications with members and the wider community - Development of a schools program/ educational resources - Plant Lab and SPA going from strength to strength-learning from our past seasons. - Empowering community stewardship of the reserve - Completion of shed fit out and infrastructure development in the Plant Lab - Consultation with Council for our expertise in the local habitat and ecology.
-Continuing developing our partnership with Bayside City Council - Consultation on the Gateway building - Strengthening partnerships with schools and other interested groups. - Hosting community events to advance the collaborative impact of shared partnerships - Involvement in the native Fish recovery project - Supporting internships for a growing body of research connected to the reserve, including health and well being outcomes.
+- Reinvigorating survey methodologies to reflect the changing shape of the reserve-and improving pour data management - Improved communications with members and the wider community - Development of a schools program/ educational resources - Plant Lab and SPA going from strength to strength- learning from our past seasons. - Empowering community stewardship of the reserve - Completion of shed fit out and infrastructure development in the Plant Lab - Consultation on the Gateway building - Strengthening partnerships with schools and other interested groups. - Hosting community events to advance the collaborative impact of shared partnerships - Involvement in the native Fish recovery project - Supporting internships for a growing body of research connected to the reserve, including health and well being outcomes.